viadee/sonarIssueScoring/README.md

 ## Getting started

-Clone the repository, and execute `mvn install exec:java` in a command line.
+Clone the repository, and execute `mvn compile exec:java` in a command line.
 Additionally, a running [H2O-Server](https://h2o.ai) (version [3.24.0.4](http://h2o-release.s3.amazonaws.com/h2o/latest_stable.html) or greater) is required.

 This is all required setup for [SonarQuest](https://github.com/viadee/sonarQuest), alternatively the REST-API can be used directly: